A cash model template for startups

 - Specifically, you’re probably going to have to re-do the revenue forecast method from scratch to fit your business.
 I like to have new business from each traction channel on its own tab then an overall retention tab for non-new business.
 This helps answer the question “why are we exceeding plan?” and otherwise evaluate the business.

-- For Ticketleap, I happen to forecast GM then use an assumption to get from there to revenue (the other way around is probably more typical, and you can easily change it to that).
+- For Ticketleap, I happened to forecast GM then use an assumption to get from there to revenue (the other way around is probably more typical, and you can easily change it to that).

 - Assumptions are blue.
 Actuals are orange.
 Calculated values are black.
 In this template, 2014 is “actual” and 2015 is forecast.